notkarenyi/accessibility-demo/README.md

 Although web developers often aren't responsible for writing site content, 1) they can be and 2) they are often asked for feedback on content.

-English language learners, people with reading or language disabilities, and others are affected by unclear or complicated language.
-The standard for general-audience websites is to use language at an 8th-grade reading level.
-Avoid the passive voice and avoid convoluted sentence structure.
-Think about what words or phrases can be replaced with simpler ones.
+Unclear or complicated language affect English language learners, people with reading disabilities, and others.
+For general-audience websites, the standard is to use language at an 8th-grade reading level.

+You'll also find that many words or phrases can be replaced with simpler ones.
+(Who wants to read 1000 words when you can get the same thing across in 500?)
+Towards this end, avoid the passive voice and avoid convoluted sentence structures.

-Use correct spelling and grammar for more efficient communication.
+Finally, correct spelling and grammar aren't just for nitpickers: they allow for more efficient communication as well as greater professionalism.

 ## Conclusion